slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

 An open issue is whether this context was an attribute of the object, or a parameter to the business rule's method.
 This is almost a matter of preference.
 Method function parameters can always be turned into object properties.
 However, there's usually some semantic behind the attributes.
-We have to return to our initial question, :strong:`"What's the Business Value?"` for guidance in the parameter vs. attribute question.
+We have to return to our initial question, **"What's the Business Value?"** for guidance in the parameter vs. attribute question.